 💬 Taweez Guidance

-Taweez (Tawiz / Amulet) refers to written texts—typically Quranic verses, prophetic supplications, or other inscriptions—that are kept, worn, or carried for various purposes including protection, healing, love attraction, or seeking blessings.
+Taweez (Tawiz / Amulet) refers to written texts — typically Quranic verses, prophetic supplications, or other inscriptions — that are kept, worn, or carried for purposes including protection, healing, or seeking blessings.
 The practice has deep historical roots across Muslim cultures but remains a subject of scholarly debate.

 Linguistic Origins